Denali National Park and Preserve: Access and recreation

 The park is serviced by the 92 mi long Denali Park Road, which begins at the George Parks Highway and continues to the west parallel to the Alaska Range, ending at Kantishna.
 The park road is the sole vehicle access to the park.
 Only 15 mi of the road, up to Savage River Bridge and a loop trail, is paved because permafrost and the freeze-thaw cycle would create a high cost for maintaining a paved road.
 Private vehicles are restricted beyond this point.
 Access to the interior of the park is only through tour/shuttle buses.

-The road has been impacted by the Pretty Rocks landslide at Polychrome Pass at Mile 45.4.
-NPS believes the landslide has been active since before the road was built, but only required moderate maintenance every 2–3 years.
-Beginning in 2014, the landslide accelerated considerably as permafrost thawed, requiring the road crew to spread 100 truckloads of gravel per week to keep the road passable until August 2021, when the park decided to close the road beyond Mile 45 until summer of 2026 at the earliest.

-Located 1 mi within the park, the Denali Bus Depot sells tickets for bus trips into the park and is the visitor contact station for campgrounds.
-All shuttle buses depart from here, as do some tours.
+Located 1 mi within the park, the Denali Bus Depot is the departure point for the park's shuttle and tour buses and the visitor contact station for campgrounds.
 The Denali Visitor Center is at mile marker 1.5 and features an exhibit hall and ranger-led programs.
 It is also close to the Murie Science and Learning Center, the Denali National Park railroad depot, and the McKinley National Park Airport The railroad station offers service for the Alaska Railroad's Denali Star route between mid-May and Mid-September.

-Three campgrounds near the entrance to the park are accessible by private vehicles: Riley Creek, Savage River, and Teklanika River.
+Three campgrounds near the park entrance are accessible by private vehicles: Riley Creek, Savage River, and Teklanika River.
 Camper buses provide transportation to campgrounds in the interior of the park (Sanctuary River, Igloo Creek, and Wonder Lake).
-All shuttle and tour buses make a stop at Toklat River Contact Station at mile 53.
+All shuttle and tour buses make a stop at the Toklat River Contact Station at mile 53.
 Eielson Visitor Center is located four hours into the park on the road (at mile marker 66).
 It features daily ranger-led programs during the summer, and on clear days, views of Denali and the Alaska Range.
 Wonder Lake and Kantishna are a six-hour bus ride from the Denali Visitor Center.
-Snow closes the Park Road past the park headquarters for the winter between October to April, though the park remains open for cross-country skiing, snowshoeing, and dogsledding.
+Snow closes the Park Road past the park headquarters for the winter between October to April.
+However, the park remains open for cross-country skiing, snowshoeing, and dogsledding.